optimisticlucio/i-monster/README.md

 ## Characters

 - **Fly**: A person with a fly for a head.
 No particular goal.
-- **Cultist**: Incentivized goal is to gain a specific expensive card, "Black Hole Sun", that wins the game.
+- **Cultist**: Charismatic influencer with a sinister plot.
+Trying to get an expensive card, "Black Hole Sun," that wins the game.
-- **Shapeshifter**: Incentivized goal is to play a lot of cards at once.
+- **Shapeshifter**: Everything and everyone all at once.
+Currently no goal.
-- **Ghost**: Incentivized goal is to remove all cards from the deck.
+- **Ghost**: Tortured soul seeking relief.
+Goal is to lose all the cards in their deck.
+- **Leprechaun**: Gambling addiction manifest.
+Goal is to roll a lot of dice.

 ## Setup